-Ex-Oppenheimer adviser to plead guilty in U.S. to insider trading
+Ex-Oppenheimer adviser pleads guilty to U.S. insider trading charges

-NEW YORK A former investment adviser at an Oppenheimer Holdings Inc unit plans to plead guilty on Tuesday to charges that he traded on inside information supplied by a childhood friend working at Pfizer Inc, according to his lawyer.
+NEW YORK (Reuters) - A former investment adviser at an Oppenheimer Holdings Inc unit pleaded guilty on Tuesday to charges that he engaged in an insider trading scheme based on information supplied by a childhood friend working at Pfizer Inc.

-David Hobson, 47, will plead guilty in Manhattan federal court to conspiracy and securities fraud charges over conduct prosecutors said began while he was at Royal Bank of Canada unit RBC Capital Markets and then continued at Oppenheimer & Co Inc, Michael Bowers, his lawyer, said in an email.
+David Hobson, 48, entered his plea in Manhattan federal court to conspiracy and securities fraud charges over conduct that began while he was at Royal Bank of Canada unit RBC Capital Markets and then continued at Oppenheimer & Co Inc.

-Hobson, a Providence, Rhode Island, resident, would be the second individual to admit guilt in the case, after Michael Maciocio, Hobson's friend at Pfizer, pleaded guilty in May and reached a deal to cooperate with prosecutors.
+Hobson, a Providence, Rhode Island, resident, admitted that he executed trades based on inside information supplied by Michael Maciocio, a friend at Pfizer who pleaded guilty in May as part of a deal to cooperate with prosecutors.

+"I'm sorry for these actions, and I apologize to the court and to my family," Hobson said in court.

+Under a plea agreement, Hobson agreed to forfeit almost $386,000 and not appeal any prison sentence of 2-1/2 years or less.
+U.S. District Judge Laura Taylor Swain scheduled his sentencing for March 2.

 The case was announced in June amid a resurgence of insider trading cases this year in Manhattan, where prosecutors have wrestled with a 2014 appellate ruling that limited the scope of insider trading laws.